 355 – Mobile Geographic Information Systems and Global Positioning Systems (4)

 Prerequisite: GEOG 250 or EESC 205 or GISC 200.
 Concepts and techniques of field mapping using Mobile GIS and GPS, including data collection and analysis.
 Detailed study of technology and applications of global positioning systems.
 Requires fieldwork.
 Laboratory.

 Travel to a foreign region where students will attend lectures, observe geographic phenomena, and participate in group discussions.

 An examination of the philosophies and techniques of doing qualitative research in geography.
 Includes data collection and analysis using interviewing, observation, participatory research, visual techniques, cognitive mapping, archival research, and content analysis.

 365 – Field Methods in Geography (4)

-Prerequisite: 18 hours in Geography.
-Methods of systematic observation, survey design, interview techniques, mapping, writing reports based on field experience, and exploratory trips to a variety of locales.
+Prerequisite: 12 credits in Geography.
+Methods of systematic observation, survey design, mapping, writing reports based on field experience, and exploratory trips to a variety of locales.